CP1404/Practicals/prac_07/README.md

 -   Then make a Pull Request back to us.

--   We will merge in the best Pull Requests!
+-   We will consider merging in the best Pull Requests!